Skip to content

 Sending request message from a workload to Ankaios server

-To send out a request message from the workload to the Ankaios Server the request message needs to be serialized using the generated serializing function, then encoded as length-delimited protobuf message and then written directly into the output FIFO file.
-The type of request message is ToServer.
+To send out a request message from the workload to the Ankaios server the request message needs to be serialized using the generated serializing function, then encoded as length-delimited protobuf message and then written directly into the output FIFO file.
+The type of request message is ToAnkaios.

 flowchart TD